axltxl/hecatomb/README.md

 - If the colors look over-saturated try setting the cvar "intensity" to a lower value, e.g. 1.

-- Yamagi Quake II offers hardware gamma control in realtime in the "Video" menu.
+- Hecatomb offers hardware gamma control in realtime in the "Video" menu.
   If Quake II is still too dark, set the "vid_gamma" cvar by hand to values above 1.5.

-- Yamagi Quake II can draw shadows.
+- Hecatomb can draw shadows.
 Just set "gl_shadows" to 1.
 You most likely want to set "gl_stecilshadow" to 1 too.
 This enables high quality stencil buffer shadows.

-- Yamagi Quake II has support for anisotropic filtering.
+- Hecatomb has support for anisotropic filtering.
 Activating it improves texture drawing over large distances a bit.
   Enter "gl_anisotropic_avail" in your console for the maximum amount of filtering supported by your video card and set the cvar "gl_anisotropic" to the desired value.
 It must be a power of 2, in most cases 2, 4, 8 or 16.

-- Yamagi Quake II has support for the high resolution retexturing pack, created by the community.
+- Hecatomb has support for the high resolution retexturing pack, created by the community.
 Installation is easy:
    1. Download q2_textures.zip and/or models.zip from
         http://www-personal.umich.edu/~jimw/q2/